 Mr. Quqqiaq: Thank you, Mr. Speaker.
-Mr. Speaker, it is privilege to rise today, May 24, 2023, as it's daddy's girl's birthday today and not only that; she is here with me today.
+It is privilege to rise today, May 24, 2023.
+It's daddy's girl's birthday today and not only that; she is here with me today.
 Her name is Charmaine Inukpaaluk.

 Happy birthday, my girl.
 It's a privilege to be here to acknowledge my girl's birthday and don't wake me up if it's a dream, please.